hashicorp/vagrant/website/docs/source/v2/plugins/guest-capabilities.html.md

 which takes two parameters: the guest to add the capability to, and the name of the capability itself.
 Then, the block argument returns a class that implements a method named the same as the capability.
-This is coverd in more detail in the next section.
+This is covered in more detail in the next section.

 ## Implementation